Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - North Dakota

 Definitions

-'Alternative response assessment' means a child protection response involving substance-exposed newborns that is designed to do the following:
+'Alternative response assessment' means a child protection response involving substance-exposed infants that is designed to do the following:

-• Provide referral services to and monitor support services for a person responsible for the child's welfare and the substance exposed newborn
+• Provide referral services to and monitor support services for a person responsible for the child's welfare and the substance-exposed infant

-• Develop a plan of safe care (POSC) for the substance-exposed newborn
+• Develop a plan of safe care (POSC) for the substance-exposed infant

-'Substance exposed newborn' means an infant younger than 28 days of age at the time of the initial report of child abuse or neglect and who is identified as being affected by substance abuse or withdrawal symptoms or by a fetal alcohol spectrum disorder (FASD).
+'Substance exposed infant' means an infant younger than 12 months of age at the time of the initial report of child abuse or neglect and who is identified as being affected by substance abuse or withdrawal symptoms or by a fetal alcohol spectrum disorder (FASD).

 Notification/Reporting Requirements